Registration Information

 - Refunds

-Refund requests will be processed based on the refund policy if you are unable to attend the conference, and you will not transfer your paid registration to another person.
-Please allow for up to 30 days for processing.
-Refunds are processed in the order the requests are received.
+Refund requests are processed in accordance with this refund policy if you are unable to attend the conference and have not transferred your paid registration.
+Please allow up to 30 days for us to process your request.
+Refunds are handled in the order they are received.

 - Cancellations